The Quran does not simply repeat its prophets. It redistributes them.

 He called out from within the darknesses: There is no god but You.
 Glory be to You.
 Indeed, I have been among the wrongdoers.
 (21:87)

-In as-Saffat, the Quran goes further back: deliverance comes not from the cry alone, but from a prior glorification:
+In as-Saffat, the Quran goes further back: deliverance comes not from the cry alone, but from an already-present glorification:

 ﴿فَلَوْلَا أَنَّهُ كَانَ مِنَ الْمُسَبِّحِينَ لَلَبِثَ فِي بَطْنِهِ إِلَىٰ يَوْمِ يُبْعَثُونَ﴾